dpankova/DoublePulse/stat_analysis/atfienberg/README.md

     `ssh -t -t -L<port>:localhost:<port> pub 'ssh -L<port>:localhost:<port> cobalt08'`.

 6. Run the notebooks.
-The outputs should be identical to those shown in versions on GitHub.
+The outputs should be identical to those shown in the versions on GitHub.